Beef Noodle Soup

 Banqiao:

-- Multiple long-established shops around Fuzhong Station
+- Multiple old establishments around Fuzhong Station

 Taichung Area